 - Cash and Cash Equivalents

-The percentages of what goes where depends on the type of portfolio you pick.
+The percentages of what goes where depends on the type of investment portfolio you pick.
 You can find your portfolio’s specific asset allocation here.
-They also run through the strategic allocation and state the exact TPI fund your cash will be going in, in these key information documents.
+They also run through the strategic allocation and state the exact True Potential fund your cash will be going in, in these key information documents.

 Research Services and Tools

-Because TPI is a fully managed Robo-advisor service there isn’t much in the way of research and analysis tools available on their website.
-This is because the service is ‘done for you’ and you don’t have the ability to select specific funds like you would with a regular self-directed service.
+Because True Potential is a fully managed Robo-advisor service there isn’t much in the way of research and analysis tools available on their website.
+This is because the service is ‘done for you’ and you don’t have the ability to select specific investment funds like you would with a regular self-directed service.

-They also feature a blog section, where they seem to be posting on average two or three times per week; it’s genuinely general news kind of stuff that will have an effect on the markets but they do post regular investment advice too – for example, on Valentine’s Day themed feature on personal savings and investments.
+They also feature a blog section, where they seem to be posting on average two or three times per week; it’s general news kind of stuff but they do post regular investment advice too – for example, on Valentine’s Day themed features on personal savings and investments.
 The blog is also categorised by topic and they have a most popular featured section on the right which has basic investment-related blog posts to help beginner investors learn the ropes.
-Things such as helping your retirement goals and simple steps to saving more.
+Things such as achieving your retirement plan and simple steps to saving more.